In this in-depth comparison, I reveal the differences and similarities between two of the biggest names in cookware: Anolon and All-Clad.

 Is it compatible with induction cooktops?

-All-Clad cookware is compatible with all cooktops, including induction, except the C4 Copper, Master Chef, and Essentials collections.
+All-Clad cookware is compatible with all cooktops, including induction, except the Essentials collection.

 Anolon cookware is also compatible with induction cooktops, besides the Allure Hard Anodized and Advanced Hard-Anodized collections.